 What is Receivables Factoring?

-The factoring company issues payment for a percentage of the total accounts receivable value minus the discount rate called the advance rate.
+The accounts receivable factoring company issues payment for a percentage of the total accounts receivable value, minus the discount rate, which is referred to as the advance rate.
 Advance rates vary between companies.
-The company will retain a portion of the accounts receivable until the customer pays the invoice.
+Factoring companies typically pay a large percentage of the outstanding invoice amount, often advancing 70-90% of the invoice’s value upfront.

 Why do companies Factor Receivables?

+Businesses may use accounts receivable factoring to maintain cash flow during off-seasons or financial downturns.
 While accounts receivable ultimately become future cash flows, the amount of time it takes could result in lowered profitability.
 Factoring invoices turns the static asset into immediate cash flow.

 How does Accounting for Factored Receivables work?

 When a company provides goods or services on credit, known as credit sales, the accounting department enters it into the general ledger as an account receivable.
 When the company sells accounts receivable to a factoring company, it must also enter additional information.
+Understanding this process is crucial when calculating accounts receivable factoring costs.

 Companies must also account for the fees paid to the factoring company when accounting for factored receivables.
-The final accounting component is to enter the credit for when you receive the remittance amount.
+The final accounting component is to enter the credit when you receive the remittance amount.

-- The journal entry is added to accounts receivable when the invoice is issued.
+The journal entry is added to accounts receivable when the invoice is issued.

-- When the company receives the advance amount from the factoring company.
+When the company receives the advance amount from the factoring company.

-- When the company receives the remittance amount from the factoring company.
+When the company receives the remittance amount from the factoring company.

 Let’s look at each journal entry with an example.